poetaster/keypeer.org/nl.md

 ## Budget

-2000 - 4000 :  API access 6 months, for a 'live' test period (assuming mapbox, maptiler, stadia and newsapi.org)
+ * 2000 - 4000 :  API access 6 months, for a 'live' test period (assuming mapbox, maptiler, stadia and newsapi.org)
-In order to test the system under load, it will require live data.

-100 / month x 6  : server hosting, minor expenses
+ * 100 / month x 6  : server hosting, minor expenses

-24000 - 6 months developer time (part time, 20 hours a week, 50 Euro/h).
+ * 24000 - 6 months developer time (part time, 20 hours a week, 50 Euro/h).

-1-2000 - Consulting with API service providers and payment processors, collectives, etc.
+ * 1-2000 - Consulting with API service providers and payment processors, collectives, etc.

-1-2000 - legal consulting.
+ * 1-2000 - legal consulting.
 We will no doubt need to do legal risk assesments as also the following.

-5-10000 - Independant Audit.
+ * 5-10000 - Independant Audit.
 A proper final audit of the code could easily cost more.

 # Compare your own project with existing or historical efforts.